This site uses cookies to offer you a better browsing experience.

 According to the seleucid era the Mithraeum must have existed in the second century, assuming, however, the autonomic era of the city itself, the sanctuary existed in the fourth one.
 The last dating has been proposed by E. Will in Syria XXVII, 1950, 261ff, especially the name of one of the dedicators Fl.
 Gerontios points into this direction.

-The collection of sculptures (coll.
-Péretié) was bought by de Clercq in Paris in 1882 and is now deposited with Comte Louis de Boisgelin, 5 rue Masseran, Paris (VII).
-Actually, they are in the Musée du Louvre.
+The collection of sculptures (colI.
+Peretie) was bought by de Clercq in Paris in 1882 and is now deposited with Comte Louis de Boisgelin, 5 Rue Masseran, Paris (VII) [today in the Louvre museum].
+To his kindness we owe that we have been in the opportunity to study the documents.

 Related monuments